 Frome Guided Walks will also be running the Frome Society for Local Study’s walks from this year, and these remain on the second Sunday of each month throughout the season.

 Unless otherwise stated all of the walks listed take between around 90 minutes and usually cover 1-2km.

-All of the walks below take place on paved streets and there are some steps, though all walks can take a step-free route if necessary.
+Most of the walks take place on paved streets and there are some steps, though all walks can take a step-free route if necessary.
 Please be aware that Frome has some very steep streets.
 Please do discuss with us any additional needs so that we can advise you and make adjustments to the walks to accommodate you.
 Guides do not use any amplification and will not be wearing masks while giving their talks.